Municipal Hazardous and Special Waste

 - Where can I dispose of expired medications?

 - How can I dispose of automotive waste properly?

-- Where can I take Household Hazardous Waste for disposal?
+- Where can I take Municipal Hazardous and Special Waste for disposal?

 - What is the Municipal Hazardous or Special Waste (MHSW) Program?

-- What are some safe alternatives to Household Hazardous Waste?
+- What are some safe alternatives to Municipal Hazardous and Special Waste?

-- Watch the Household Hazardous Waste (HHW) Video?
+- Watch the Municipal Hazardous and Special Waste (HHW) Video?

-Household Hazardous waste includes produces with any the following warnings on the label:
+Municipal Hazardous and Special Waste includes produces with any the following warnings on the label: